John-Abbott-College/6A6-Notes/labs/Lab4.md

 You will have to perform a few setups before starting the lab

+- Install the lastest versions of the *NuGet* Packages which are compatible with .NET 8:
+  - `Microsoft.Extensions.Configuration.Binder`

+  - `Microsoft.Extensions.Configuration.Json`

 - In the `MauiFitness` app, add a `"appsettings.json"` file

 - Included it as an embedded file